epn-vespa/tutorials/misc/data-access/Data_access.md

-Other more specialized tools are available to support Solar System data, as well as non-VO tools using VO plugins, and VO-compliant web services.
+Other more specialized tools are available to support Solar System data.
+Some non-VO tools can exchange data via SAMP thanks to VO plugins.
+VO-compliant web services can also be included in access workflows.